GwamakaCharles/my-personal-site/app/data/about.md

 #### Intro

 I am a full-stack software engineer at [Andela](https://andela.com) where I work on engineering infrastructure and build tools to price gas for livelihood consumptions in Tanzania.
-My primary job functions are as a data scientist and software engineer.
+My primary job functions are as a Machine Learning and Software Engineer.
 <br>
 I am available to consult on interesting projects.
 I am particularly interested in social impact, education, inclusivity, and science.
 I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
 If you would like to arrange a meeting, I am based in Mbeya but travel to Dar es salaam frequently.
 <br><br>